-While Da Vinci Code is similar to Angels & Demons in the sense that the historical references revolve around a secret group, in this case the Opus Dei, and their historic struggle with the Catholic Church, Origin is very different.
-In Origin, the struggle is between a single fictional character, Edmond Kirsch, so Brown does not have the ability to distort history so that the reader believes there is a plausible conflict between one person and the religions of the world.
+While Da Vinci Code is similar to Angels & Demons in the sense that the historical references revolve around a secret group, in this case the Opus Dei, and their historic struggle within the Catholic Church, Origin is very different.
+In Origin, the struggle is between a single fictional character, Edmond Kirsch.
+Brown does not have the ability to distort history so that the reader believes there is a plausible conflict between one person and the religions of the world.
 Instead, the historic struggles Brown mentions are not two groups, but two ideas: religion and science.
-While both novels discus the historic struggles between two things, the nature of the struggles differ greatly.
+While both novels discuss the historic struggles between two things, the nature of the struggles differ greatly.

-The type of historical references in the Lost Symbol splits drastically from the previous novels in that its focuses on the Masons instead of the Catholic Church, but still continues the theme of distorting historical facts to fit into Brown’s fictional plotline.
+The type of historical references in The Lost Symbol splits drastically from the previous novels in that its focuses on the Masons instead of the Catholic Church, but still continues the theme of distorting historical facts to fit into Brown’s fictional plotline.
 In the Lost Symbol, the plot develops around Peter Solomon, a Freemason, and the secrets of his group.
 The Masons are a secret fraternal organization that had nothing to do with the Catholic Church (Freemason).
 In fact, the Catholic Church had a long history of objection to Freemasonry “based on the allegation that Masonry teaches a naturalistic deistic religion which conflicts with Church doctrine” (Freemason).
 For that reason, much of the history cited refers to secrets of the Masons and mentions very little of the Catholic Church, which is very different from Angels & Demons and DaVinci Code.
 One of the only other times Christianity is brought up is when Solomon shows Langdon the Ancient Mysteries, explaining that the Mysteries were actually a copy of the Bible buried in the capstone of the Washington Monument.
-Unlike Origin, the Lost Symbol only really contains one historical reference to science.
-Solomon’s sister, Katherine, is working on noetic science, which “focuses on bringing a scientific lens to the study of… the ways that consciousness may influence the physical world” (Huffington Post).
+Unlike Origin, The Lost Symbol only really contains one historical reference to science.
+Solomon’s sister, Katherine, is working on Noetic science, which “focuses on bringing a scientific lens to the study of… the ways that consciousness may influence the physical world” (Huffington Post).
 Instead, the historical references continue the theme of secret organizations as with Brown’s other novels.

 Brown’s distortion of historical fact and fiction in the Lost Symbol aligns closely that in Angels & Demons.
 This is because the Masonic organization contained as much secrecy in their history as the Illuminati.
 Playing on people’s lack of knowledge on the subject of these secret organizations, Brown was easily able to make his own interpretations of these organizations and relate them to his plotline.
-This is seen in Lost Symbol when Brown makes the argument that the Masons are hiding the Ancient Mysteries, also known as the Lost Word, in the Masonic Pyramid.
+This is seen in The Lost Symbol when Brown makes the argument that the Masons are hiding the Ancient Mysteries, also known as the Lost Word, in the Masonic Pyramid.
 The secrets that this pyramid contains could supposedly change life as we know it.
 Though the Masons are a real organization, there is no evidence that they contain any higher knowledge that they are hiding from the rest of mankind (Handwerk).
 By playing off the reader’s lack of knowledge, Brown is able to twist convincing historical references to make the reader believe that there are hidden secrets held by the Freemasons.